Skip to content

 Custom Processor Discovery and Polling

-If you need to implement custom discovery or polling you can implement the ProcessorDiscovery interface and the ProcessorPolling interface in the OS class.
+For your own discovery or polling, implement the ProcessorDiscovery interface and the ProcessorPolling interface in the OS class.

 OS Class files reside under LibreNMS\OS